andytham/treestyletab-palemoon/README.md

 # treestyletab
-Tree Style Tab bare minimum working version for Pale Moon
+Tree Style Tab bare minimum working version for Pale Moon, edited again to work specifically for Dark Moon theme.

-This is a fork of YUKI "Piro" Hiroshi's indispensable Tree Style Tabs addon for Firefox, which unfortunately stopped working in Pale Moon.
+Forked from oinkoink's fork of YUKI "Piro" Hiroshi's indispensable Tree Style Tabs addon for Firefox, which unfortunately stopped working in Pale Moon.

+This no longer exists (at least in the same way) on Firefox due to XUL no longer being supported.

 ## Maintenance

-I'm happy to accept pull requests but I will only be personally fixing bugs that impact my use of the addon.
+This is a personal use version.